jennahib/eeb622_homework2/README.md

 2)  Increase your sample size and re-run the loop above.
-How does the probability of correctly rejecting the null hypothesis shift with an increasing sample, assuming a significant threshold of 0.05?
+How does the probability of correctly rejecting the null hypothesis shift with an increasing sample, assuming a significance threshold of 0.05?
 Explain why the probability of rejecting the null changes.

 3)  The “estimated_b1” vector contains the estimate for the coefficient